GA homeowner guide

 What changes this page in Georgia

 Best for Georgia homeowners who are moving from a planning estimate into a real county permit path and still need to know whether soil analysis, bedroom count, or garbage-disposal use will complicate the next step.
-Georgia is a strong permit-process state because the public homeowner guidance is clear about county health, soil analysis, bedroom-based sizing, and the garbage-disposal modifier.
+Georgia is a strong permit-process state because the public homeowner guidance is clear about county health, soil analysis, permit records, bedroom-based sizing, and the garbage-disposal modifier.

-Georgia's onsite sewage program routes homeowners through the county health department.
-The county environmental health office handles site review, permitting, and inspection in practical terms.
+Georgia homeowners usually need the county environmental health office and county file clarified before they trust an install or replacement quote.
+The practical path runs through county soil analysis, county record requests, permitting, and inspection, not a generic statewide checklist.
 The first practical check is usually the office, file path, or reviewer identified in this state workflow: Start with the county environmental health office that handles onsite sewage permits and soil review for the property.

 Garbage disposal is the clearest public statewide wrinkle because Georgia's homeowner guide says it requires a septic tank that is 50 percent larger.
 That is why this page pairs a planning estimate with official sources, records links, and a local checklist before you move into quote mode.